camunda/camunda-docs/docs/product-manuals/zeebe/deployment-guide/security/authorization.md

 Zeebe clients also provide a way for users to modify gRPC call headers, namely to contain access tokens.
 Note that the gateway doesn't provide any way of validating these headers, so users must implement a reverse proxy with a gRPC interceptor to validate them.

-Users can modify gRPC headers using Zeebe's built-in OAuthCredentialsProvider, which uses user-specified credentials to contact a OAuth authorization server.
+Users can modify gRPC headers using Zeebe's built-in `OAuthCredentialsProvider`, which uses user-specified credentials to contact a OAuth authorization server.
 The authorization server should return an access token that is then appended to each gRPC request.
-Although, by default OAuthCredentialsProvider is configured with to use a Camunda Cloud authorization server, it can be configured to use any user-defined server.
+Although, by default `OAuthCredentialsProvider` is configured with to use a Camunda Cloud authorization server, it can be configured to use any user-defined server.
 Users can also write a custom [CredentialsProvider](https://github.com/zeebe-io/zeebe/blob/develop/clients/java/src/main/java/io/zeebe/client/CredentialsProvider.java).
-In the following sections we will describe the CredentialsProvider interface as well as the built-in implementation.
+In the following sections we will describe the `CredentialsProvider` interface as well as the built-in implementation.

-## Credentials Provider
+## Credentials provider

-As previously mentioned, the CredentialProvider's purpose is to modify the gRPC headers with an authorization method such that a reverse proxy sitting in front of the gateway can validate them.
+As previously mentioned, the `CredentialProvider`'s purpose is to modify the gRPC headers with an authorization method such that a reverse proxy sitting in front of the gateway can validate them.
 The interface consists of an `applyCredentials` method and a `shouldRetryRequest` method.
 The first method is called for each gRPC call and takes a map of headers to which it should add credentials.
 The second method is called whenever a gRPC call fails and takes in the error that caused the failure which is then used to decide whether or not the request should be retried.
 The following sections implement simple custom provider in Java and Go.

 ### Java